hartwigmedical/actin/molecular/README.md

 tumorMutationalLoad | 115 | Number of missense mutations across the genome.

 The following data is not used in ACTIN's treatment matching but can be used to provide additional context in the ACTIN report.
-Along with evidence matched against the ACTIN treatment database, the datamodel can hold additional trial and general evidence from external sources.
+Along with evidence matched against the ACTIN treatment database, the datamodel can hold additional external trials and general evidence from an additional source.

 Field | Example Value | Details
 ---|---|---
-actinTreatmentEvidence | BRAF V600E -> Trial A | A list of mutations along with the treatment they are associated with within the ACTIN treatment database. generalTrialSource | CKB | The name of the source that has been used for general trial evidence generalTrialEvidence | High TMB -> Trial B | A list of mutations along with the trial they are associated with. generalEvidenceSource | CKB | The name of the source used for general evidence generalResponsiveEvidence | PIK3CA E545K -> Alpelisib | A list of mutations along with responsive evidence for treatment. generalResistanceEvidence | KRAS amp -> Erlotinib | A list of mutations along with resistance evidence for treatment.
+actinTrials | BRAF V600E -> Trial A | A list of mutations along with the trial they are associated with within the ACTIN treatment database. externalTrialSource | CKB | The name of the source that has been used for external trials externalTrials | High TMB -> Trial B | A list of mutations along with the trial they are associated with. evidenceSource | CKB | The name of the source used for general evidence approvedResponsiveEvidence | PIK3CA E545K -> Alpelisib | A list of mutations along with approved responsive evidence for treatment. experimentalResponsiveEvidence | - | A list of mutations along with experimental responsive evidence for treatment otherResponsiveEvidence | - | A list of mutations with responsive evidence that is "below experimental" in terms of evidence level. resistanceEvidence | KRAS amp -> Erlotinib | A list of mutations along with resistance evidence for treatment.

 ### Interpretation of ORANGE results